If you want to know how to make money as a 15-year-old in Canada, walk right in and take a seat. Class is in session!

 15. Proofreading

-Ever read an article online that made you cringe because of the punctuation and grammatical errors in it?
+Ever read an article online that made you cringe because of its punctuation and grammatical errors?
 Well, you don’t have to just cringe at it.
 You can also make money from correcting these errors.

 16. Swagbucks

-Swagbucks is basically a website that gives free rewards.
-With this platform, you can make some extra money in your spare time.
+Swagbucks is a website that gives free rewards.
+With this platform, you can make extra money in your spare time.

-Things you can do there include play games, watch video ads and get money, search for stuff online, answer surveys, and a bunch of other stuff.
+Things you can do there include playing games, watching video ads and getting money, searching for stuff online, answering surveys, and many others.

-If you are 13 or above, you are qualified to join for free.
+If you are 13 or above, you can join for free.
 A $5 welcome bonus is handed to you when you sign up.
+You can read my Swagbucks Review for more information.

 17. Using Grocery Receipt Apps

-Cash back apps for groceries like Checkout 51, TopCashback, Caddle, Receipt Hog, Ibotta, and others offer you money to scan grocery receipts of yours, then upload them online.
+Cash back apps for groceries like Checkout 51, TopCashback, Caddle, Receipt Hog, Ibotta, and others offer you money to scan your grocery receipts and then upload them online.

 With the help of a smartphone, you can make money with the method.
 The weekly app offers should determine the purchase receipts you upload.